womendrivendev/google-oct-2018/projects/Unhindered_WebApp.md

 A: Wheelchair and Mobility Scooter users

 - What problem is it trying to solve?
-A: This is the perfect app for those who are mobility-impaired to find restraunts, cafes, pubs and bars which are mibility friendly.
+A: This is the perfect app for those who are mobility-impaired to find restaurants, cafes, pubs and bars which are mobility friendly.

 - What was the motivation befind?
 A: To help the social life of people who are mobility-impaired